-JAWS Podiatry is proud to offer multiple options for toe surgery, including aesthetic toe-shortening surgery, toe-straightening surgery, toe-lengthening surgery as well as hammertoe surgery.
+JAWS Podiatry is proud to offer multiple options for toe surgery, including minimally invasive, aesthetic toe-shortening surgery, toe-straightening surgery, toe-lengthening surgery as well as hammertoe surgery.

 Aesthetic Toe-Shortening Surgery